Jack1q/WAKE-UP/README.md

 ### Bugs to fix / To-do list
+- finish web-app dashboard for changing clock settings from online.
 - Parsing one-word forecast from National Weather API's shortForecast description
   - Right now, it just displays he shortForecast.
 Instead of 'Mostly Clear then Light Clouds' it should be 'Clear' because the LCD can only fit 16 chars on a line